amhamiltsyr/M013-Project2-Group6/README.md

   If you would like to change e, change value of pass_in_e on line 175

-  If you would like to change the cafeteria values, change the global variable on the top of stimulation.py
+  If you would like to change the cafeteria values, change the global variables on the top of stimulation.py